Browse articles

 Where this fits next

-A flat fixed fee is the simplest override.
-Often the fee should derive from something โ€” a percentage of construction cost, say.
-That's formula-based pricing, next.
+A flat fixed fee is the simplest override there is.
+Often the number you want isn't flat at all, it should be derived from something else, like a percentage of construction cost.
+That's what formula-based pricing covers next.